-To assist with the integration to the provincial Meter Data Management Repository (MDM/R) staff attended relevant IESO training sessions as well as further training sessions provided by Util-Assist.
+To assist with the integration to the provincial MDM/R, staff attended relevant IESO training sessions as well as further training sessions provided by Util-Assist beginning in 2009 through to 2011.
+Orillia personnel have also attended several MDM/R training workshops hosted by Harris, Orillia's billing system provider.

-Registration paperwork and integration project plan were filed with the IESO in October and December, 2009 respectively.
+Orillia filed its registration application and integration project plan with the IESO in March, 2010 and April, 2010 respectively.

-AS2 connectivity software to facilitate data integration with the MDM/R was selected and installed in March, 2010 and connectivity testing was successfully completed with the IESO on March 31, 2010.
+AS2 connectivity software to facilitate data integration with the MDM/R was selected and installed in July, 2010 and connectivity testing was successfully completed with the IESO on November 22, 2010.

-The project plan called for Unit Testing to be executed in the April to June, 2010 timeframe but due to some delays, the integration project plan was re-filed and a new wave assignment was approved.
-Under the revised plan, unit testing was completed as scheduled in December, 2010 and System Integration (SIT) and Qualification Testing (QT) were completed in January and March, 2011 respectively in preparation for cutover to live data transfer with the MDMR by March 8, 2011.
+Unit testing was completed in November, 2010 and System Integration Testing (SIT) and Qualification Testing (QT) were completed in December, 2010 and January, 2011 respectively in preparation for cutover to live data transfer with the MDMR.

 The ability to meet these targeted timelines was to a large extent contingent upon various software systems delivering the promised functionality and suppliers meeting their contractual obligations.
-Cutover to production was attained on March 28, 2011.
+Cutover and transition to production operations was attained by the expected completion date of February 14, 2011.

-10. Transition to Time of Use Pricing
+10. Transition to Time-of-Use Pricing

-In mid-2009, the Ontario Government articulated an expectation that 1 million RPP customers would be billed using TOU pricing by the summer of 2010, rising to 3.6 million customers by June 2011.
-On June 24, 2010, the Ontario Energy Board issued a proposed determination regarding mandated time-of-use pricing for regulated price plan customers (Board File No. EB-2010-0218), suggesting that distributor-specific TOU dates would be the most appropriate approach, as it allows for the deadline to logically follow MDM/R enrolment activities.
+In mid-2009, the Ontario Government articulated an expectation that 1 million RPP customers would be billed using TOU pricing by the summer of 2010, increasing to 3.6 million customers by June 2011.
+On June 24, 2010, the Ontario Energy Board issued a proposed determination regarding mandated TOU pricing for regulated price plan customers (Board File No. EB-2010-0218), suggesting that distributor-specific TOU dates would be the most appropriate approach, as it allows for the deadline to logically follow MDM/R enrolment activities.